aws-powertools/powertools-lambda-python/docs/utilities/batch.md

 ### Choosing between method and context manager

 Use context manager when you want access to the processed messages or handle `BatchProcessingError` exception when all records within the batch fail to be processed.

-### What's the difference between the decorator and process_partial_response functions?

-`batch_processor` and `async_batch_processor` decorators are now marked as deprecated.
-Historically, they were kept due to backwards compatibility and to minimize code changes between V2 and V3.
-We will remove both in the next major release.

-As 2.12.0, `process_partial_response` and `async_process_partial_response` are the recommended instead.
-It reduces boilerplate, smaller memory/CPU cycles, and it makes it less error prone - e.g., decorators required an additional return.

 ### Integrating exception handling with Sentry.io